Chumik Kangri

 Chumik Kangri (also known as Chumik Point 22158) is a mountain peak located at 6754 m above sea level in the west of the Chumik Glacier.

 Location

 Chumik Kangri is a key peak overlooking the Chumik Glacier and Gyong La Pass, part of Pakistan's Gilgit-Baltistan territory.
 Since 1989, the offshoots of this peak are occupied by Indian Army.

 Climbing history

-No one had climbed Chumik Kangri until 14 September 2025, 8:10 am local time, when three climbers-Michał Czech, Wadim Jabłoński, and Adam Kaniak-made the first ascent of 6,754m Chumik Kangri Peak in the Saltoro region of Pakistan's Karakoram, after climbing the 1,000m south face in a three-day push.
+No one had climbed Chumik Kangri until 14 September 2025, 8:10 am local time, when two Polish climbers-Michał Czech, Wadim Jabłoński, and Slovak Adam Kaniak made the first ascent of 6,754m Chumik Kangri Peak in the Saltoro region of Pakistan's Karakoram, after climbing the 1,000m south face in a three-day push.